ipfs/ipfs-docs/docs/concepts/persistence.md

 ## Pinning in context

 ::: tip
-If you want to learn more about how pinning fits into the overall lifecycle of data in IPFS, check out the course from the IPFS Camp 2019: [Core Course: The Lifecycle of Data in DWeb](https://www.youtube.com/watch?v=fLUq0RkiTBA)
+If you want to learn more about how pinning fits into the overall lifecycle of data in IPFS, check out the course from [IPFS Camp _The Lifecycle of Data in DWeb_](https://www.youtube.com/watch?v=fLUq0RkiTBA).
 :::

-Your IPFS node can store data based on different kinds of user events.
-For example, you can add a file using the CLI command [`ipfs add`](https://docs.ipfs.io/reference/cli/#ipfs-add).
-It also automatically stores data you request (e.g., by loading a web page through the gateway) or with [`ipfs cat`](https://docs.ipfs.io/reference/cli/#ipfs-cat).
-Your node will check if any peers have the requested data, and if so, will store the results in the local cache.
+An IPFS node can store data based on different kinds of user events.
+For example, if you add a file using the CLI command [`ipfs add`](https://docs.ipfs.io/reference/cli/#ipfs-add), the IPFS node will automatically pin that file.
+It also automatically stores data you request either by loading a web page through the gateway, or with [`ipfs cat`](https://docs.ipfs.io/reference/cli/#ipfs-cat).
+Not every CLI command will automatically pin content.

-As a reminder, not every CLI command will automatically pin content, but specific ones do, as is the case of `ipfs add.`

 ## Pinning services